SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 > - When Failover is active and HTTPS traffic is required, the virtual IP (or the shared hostname) must be added in the *Subject Alternative Name* field of the TLS/SSL certificate on both DataMiner Agents.
 > - To connect to your DMA **using the IP address**, make sure the *Subject Alternative Name* field of the TLS/SSL certificate contains the IP address.

-## Optionally, specify auto-detection information for an inter-DMA HTTPS connection
+## Specifying auto-detection information for an inter-DMA HTTPS connection

+This is **optional**.

-**Optionally**, if the default web server on the server has been modified to **only allow HTTPS traffic**, there could be problems with the auto-detection of connection settings.
+If the default web server on the server has been modified to **only allow HTTPS traffic**, there could be problems with the auto-detection of connection settings.

 To avoid this, it is possible to specify alternative auto-detection information via the *Edit Connection Uris* functionality in the SLNetClientTest tool.
 However, note that this is an advanced system administration tool that should be used with extreme care.
 See [Editing the connection string between two DataMiner Agents](xref:SLNetClientTest_editing_connection_string).